Speech on International Women’s Day Inspiring Speech for Women’s Day

 Why March 8th?

-It was only after World war II that International Women’s Day was recognized to be celebrated officially.
-The date was chosen to be on the 8th of March as a day to pay tribute to the great women’s revolution in Russia, which took place on 23 Feb, 1917 (gregorian calendar) i.e., march as per the European calendar.
+Only after World War II was International Women’s Day recognized to be celebrated officially.
+The date was chosen on the 8th of March to pay tribute to the great women’s revolution in Russia, which took place on 23 Feb 1917 (gregorian calendar), i.e., march as per the European calendar.
 So, the date was chosen.
-United Nations acknowledged women’s day officially in 1977, two years after the declaration of the International Year of Women.
+The United Nations acknowledged Women’s Day officially in 1977, two years after the declaration of the International Year of Women.
 The General Assembly legally adopted the resolution, claiming a UN Day for Women’s Rights and International Peace.

-Every year the UN sets up a theme for International Women’s Day.
-For this year, the United Nations Women has set up the theme as “Women for Tomorrow”.
-The theme covers and recognizes the efforts of women and the roles women played during the time of a Global Pandemic.
+Every year, the UN sets up a theme for International Women’s Day.
+For this year, the United Nations Women have set up the theme as “Women for Tomorrow”.
+The theme covers and recognizes the efforts of women and the roles women played during the time of the Global Pandemic.

 Women healthcare workers formed an important workforce in providing aid to people suffering from a pandemic.
 The women leaders of countries like New Zealand, Finland and Ethiopia have been recognized widely for their effective decision-making and actions to control the Pandemic.